mikewesthad/navmesh/README.md

 - `npm install --save phaser-navmesh` for Phaser 3
 - `npm install --save phaser2-navmesh` for Phaser 2

-To use the transpiled and minified distribution of the library:
+To use the transpiled and minified distribution of the library (recommended for most users):

 ```js
 import PhaserNavMeshPlugin from "phaser-navmesh";
 ```

-To use the raw library (so you can transpile it to match your own project settings):
+To use the raw TypeScript source code so you can optimize the bundle yourself:

 ```js
 import PhaserNavMeshPlugin from "phaser-navmesh/src";